Training

 Bringing Deaf Awareness to Your Workplace

-Our Deaf awareness training is designed to raise the awareness of the issues faced by Deaf people in the workplace and also to remove the uncertainty and fear of doing the wrong thing when working with deaf colleagues.
+Our Deaf awareness training is designed to raise the awareness of the issues faced by Deaf people in the workplace and also to remove the uncertainty and fear of doing the wrong thing when working with Deaf colleagues.
 During our Deaf awareness training, your team will learn about different levels of hearing loss as well as how they can better communicate and support the needs of those who are Deaf.

 The workshops we provide are entirely tailored to the needs of their participants and are offered in a relaxed and informal manner to ensure that those taking part can get as much out of them as possible.
 There will also be plenty of opportunities for participants to ask questions.
 These are often around the use of an interpreter, or why written English can be a challenge.
 There is also often an assumption that deaf people can use captions in a meeting, however, how they can contribute to any discussions as a sign language user can be overlooked.
 You can ask anything!
 Some of the diverse questions include whether or not deaf people can drive… (yes, we can!)